k-gerner/Game-Pigeon-Solvers/Connect 4 AI/README.md

 as a parameter, and returns the chosen move as an `int` representing the index of the column (0-6)

-### ✨ New in Version 2.0
+### ✨ New in Version 2.1
+* At the end of the game, the average time taken per move will be displayed for each player.

+#### Older Changelog
+* v2.0
   * Do you have a Connect 4 AI of your own?
 Now you can challenge my AI with yours!
 See the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Connect%204%20AI#dueling-ais-mode) section for more information!
-#### Older Changelog
 * v1.1
   * The game will now be played on a single game board instead of printing a new board after each turn.
 This can be turned off with the command line argument `-e` or `-eraseModeOff`.
   * The column number of the most recently played move will be colored green.